(Revised 11/29/2024)

-In this case, Steven J. Cannell, who is one of the most underrated writer/producers in the television industry.
+In this case, writer Steven J. Cannell, one of the most underrated writer/producers in the television industry.

 Yes, I wrote that.
 Out loud.
-Look at any of his work, and there is a very nice, well-honed sense of hitting the public tastes.
-He manages to work out the Columbo formula in this third-season entry, and integrating the then-popular idea of subliminal advertising, makes this a particularly enjoyable entry.
+Look at any of his work, and there is a very nice, well-honed sense of hitting the public taste.
+He manages to work out the Columbo formula in this third-season entry, and integrating the then-popular idea of subliminal advertising makes this a rather enjoyable tale

-It also helps that Robert Culp plays the lead villain - a marketing research specialist with a background in psychology (hey, imagine that) also has a very interesting sideline: blackmail.
-When one of his victims decides to turn the tables, well....it's a very interesting, and nasty, twist.
-And Culp pays the villain to the hilt - unlike the cool, detached detective of Death Lends a Hand or the boisterous coach of The Most Crucial Game, there's a nice balance of malice and detachment.
+It also helps that Robert Culp plays the lead villain - a marketing research specialist with a background in psychology (hey, imagine that) who sidelines in blackmail.
+When one of his victims decides to turn the tables, an interesting - and nasty - twist ensues.
+Culp pays the villain to the hilt - unlike the cool, detached detective of Death Lends a Hand or the boisterous coach of The Most Crucial Game, there's a nice balance of malice and detachment.

 But what makes this work is the script - we see Columbo working through the case in his usual manner, and there is quite a bit of "behind the scenes" exposition within the episode.
-But most importantly - it never feels boring or dull.
-(Or to put it another way, Cannell doesn't fill any of his script with filler).
-Even the resolution - the how of Columbo's final confrontation with the murderer - has a really great sense of irony, even more so that Suitable for Framing.
+But most importantly - it never feels dull.
+(To put it another way, Cannell's script has little, if any, filler).
+Even the resolution - the how of Columbo's final confrontation with the murderer - has a great sense of irony, even more so that Suitable for Framing.

 (Which we'll cover next week.
 Seriously).